duckietown/duckietown-manual/src/60-learning-experiences/lx-setup-ml-based-object-detection.md

     dts desktop update
     ```

-- 🚙 Update your Duckiebot:
+- 🚙 Update your Duckiebot (even if it is a virtual one):

     ```
     dts duckiebot update ROBOTNAME